 For each task we enable a “pause recording” feature.
 It means you can (and probably should!) create a dedicated task that won’t be recorded, to protect the data of your tester.
 On the app side, the tester is showed during the test that this specific task is not being recorded.
 If a task is marked not to be recorded, the “Thinking out-loud” feature can however still be active to record the microphone during the task.
 Gaze position and tap metrics will be available in the dashboard for the task, but you will neither see the screen recording of the task in the video replay, nor the heatmap of the task.

-In general, other apps can be opened in parallel.
+In general, other apps can be opened in parallel on Androids only.
 However, they must not actively use the selfie camera, so for example running Zoom in parallel is not possible.

 Once you have finished creating your test, you will be redirected to the Test Overview section where you can click to see the invitation (under Actions and then See Invitation).
 The invitation text contains all information that your participants need to log in and complete your test.
 Simply copy it and send the invitation to your participants.
 To begin the test, participants will have to download the Oculid app and enter the code from your invitation.
 Each test starts with a calibration.